pramodkavi/Middleware_Architectures_Assignment_1/Task 1/README.md

     javac Client.java

 2.After compilation process, run below command in conrresponding terminals to start the each once

-    Start the server (command): java Server <port>, e.g., java Server 5000 Start the client (command): java Client <serverIP> <port>, e.g., java Client 192.168.10.2 5000
+Start the server (command): java Server <port>

+        java Server 5000

+Start the client (command): java Client <serverIP> <port>

+        java Client 192.168.10.2 5000

-    How to find the <serverIP>
+3.How to find the <serverIP>
 "ipconfig" - type in terminal and get the IPv4 Address as serverIP

-3.Type messages in the client CLI and press Enter to send them to the server.
+4.Type messages in the client CLI and press Enter to send them to the server.

-4.To terminate the client, type "terminate" and press Enter.
+5.To terminate the client, type "terminate" and press Enter.